OpenBB-finance/OpenBB/website/content/terminal/usage/intros/econometrics.md

 ---
 title: Econometrics
-keywords: [econometrics, statistics, regression, panel data, time series, research, thesis, university]
+keywords: [econometrics, statistics, regression, panel data, time series, research, thesis, university, random effects, fixed effects, indices, statistical test, autocorrelation, access, how to, example, script, routine, ]
-description: The Econometrics menu's purpose is to provide the user the ability to perform statistical research on custom datasets.
-The menu allows the user to load in his/her own dataset(s), modify the data by (for example) adding columns or setting indices, apply statistical tests (Breusch-Godfrey autocorrelation tests) as well as OLS regressions and Panel regressions (Random Effects and Fixed Effects)
+description: A brief guide to the Econometrics menu.
+It explains the general functionality, commands, and includes examples in context.
 ---

 The Econometrics menu's purpose is to provide the user the ability to perform statistical research on custom datasets.
 The menu allows the user to load in his/her own dataset(s), modify the data by (for example) adding columns or setting indices, apply statistical tests (e.g. <a href="https://en.wikipedia.org/wiki/Breusch%E2%80%93Godfrey_test" target="_blank" rel="noreferrer noopener">Breusch-Godfrey autocorrelation tests</a>) as well as OLS regressions and Panel regressions (e.g. <a href="https://en.wikipedia.org/wiki/Random_effects_model" target="_blank" rel="noreferrer noopener">Random Effects</a> and <a href="https://en.wikipedia.org/wiki/Fixed_effects_model" target="_blank" rel="noreferrer noopener">Fixed Effects</a>)